ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/conventions.dotnet.markdown

   * if usable memory is greater than 3GB and lower than or equal to 6GB: 128MB,
   * if usable memory is greater than 6GB: 512MB,

-* running on 32 bits: 32MB
+* running on 32 bits: 32MB.

+The cache is created per database you use.

 {NOTE/}